zevv/xpeg/README.md

 ## TODO

-XPeg is already useful, but still young and immature.
-Here's a list of things I want to fix:

 - I do not like the `star()` and `opt()` syntax of the AST, but given the limited support for prefix operators in Elixir I'm not yet sure how to make this better